 Blake W. Ringenberg.
-LPC, NCC
+LPC,

 Blake is a Licensed Professional Counselor (LPC) known for providing unique, engaging therapy for individuals, couples, and families.
 He specializes in narrative, experiential, and person-centered therapy techniques.
 Blake earned his masters in clinical counseling from Columbia International University in 2012 and has worked extensively with adolescents, and young adults.
 Blake has a rich background in religion as well as philosophy.
 Blake is a board certified therapist and licensed to practice as a professional counselor in the State of Michigan as well as Pennsylvania.

 Heather is passionate about accompanying individuals on their journey to wholeness.
 In her work with individuals and groups, she considers it an honor to experience the resiliency of the human spirit.
 She has an extensive background in working with individuals who have experienced grief and trauma, as well as with families dealing with long-term illness and disability.
 Other areas of special interest include divorce recovery and other adjustment issues, depression, anxiety, and postpartum depression.
 She utilizes cognitive behavioral techniques and draws from other modalities to help clients achieve their goals and grow through challenges.
 During her career, she has also enjoyed working with children, utilizing various art and play therapy techniques.
 Helping to facilitate growth in others is one of the greatest joys of her life.
 In her personal time, she can be found in the kitchen, on a hiking trail, or at an art museum.